COVID: Review the latest FCDO Travel Advice before travelling to or from Papua New Guinea

 Marsupials such as the Tree Kangaroo, possums, wallabies and rodents dominate the mammal species.

+Tok Pisin food?
 Mumu is regarded as the national dish of Papua New Guinea.
 It is composed of pork, sweet potato, rice, and vegetables.
 Mumu is an example of a balanced dish composed of the two bases, crops (including starch) and meat.
 The dish is named after the earth oven used traditionally.

 English is the main language of government and commerce.
 In most everyday contexts the most widely spoken language is Tok Pisin (“Pidgin Language”; also called Melanesian Pidgin or Neo-Melanesian), a creole combining grammatical elements of indigenous languages, some German, and, increasingly, English.
+You can learn some basic Tok Pisin before you travel to Papua New Guinea and really impress the locals!

 The currency in Papua New Guinea is the Papua New Guinean Kina (It is not recommended you tip while traveling in Papua New Guinea.).